History of the Gold Standard

 But as the U.S. economy prospered, Americans bought more imported goods, paying in dollars.
 This large balance of payments deficit worried foreign governments that the United States would no longer back up the dollar in gold.

-But gold has never lost its appeal as an asset of real value.
+Gold, though, has never lost its appeal as an asset of real value.
 Whenever a recession or inflation looms, investors return to gold as a safe haven.
 It reached its record high of $1,895 an ounce on September 5, 2011.